Soheils78/ivoice-generation/README.md

 # Invoice Generation System

-This is my small project for an invoice generation system using Python.
+This is a small project for an invoice generation system using Python.
-I made this project as a practice to improve my coding and Python skills.
+I developed this project for **Golden Look L.L.C**, a company based in Dubai.

 The project uses:
 - **Tkinter** → for the user interface (GUI)